icatproject/icatproject.github.io/content/collaboration/communication/monthly-meetings/2019-meetings/meeting-125-28th-march-2019.md

 AM: might be possible to use own field/parameter to record the previous location, then location can be nulled

-SP: look at how ingest works and look for inconsitency, look for skips
+SP: look at how ingest works and look for inconsistency, look for skips